 A day pack is also useful as a carry-on bag for flights.
 We like to stash all our valuables and essentials (e.g., important trip documents, medications), main electronics (e.g., laptop), and anything we need for the plane ride (e.g., travel wrap, snacks, headphones) in this bag.

-We’ve traveled with and used both Osprey and Eagle Creek daypacks for years, and have found both brands to be reliable, quality products.
+We’ve traveled with and used both Osprey and Eagle Creek daypacks and suitcases for years, and have found both brands to be reliable, quality products.
 Key features to look for in a daypack in our mind are multiple compartments so gear can be separated, space for a water bottle, room for a tablet or laptop, and a hip belt / sternum belt combination for extra comfort.

 Price: ~ USD $40 to $150